 Field of Study

-Students will complete a variety of homework assignments, including vocabulary and required readings for each module.
-Students will participate in discussion boards and will have at least one graded, spoken/written assignment or quiz each week.
-Students should study vocabulary on a daily basis for 30 minutes, and students can expect to work 10 hours per week on the course, including work outside the school day.
+Students will complete a variety of homework assignments including vocabulary and required readings for each module.
+They will participate in written discussion boards, and will have at least one graded, spoken/written assignment or quiz each week.
+We are a deadline-driven course and students are expected to complete assignments by the due dates posted in the course.
+There are late penalties on all late work.

-The local school ensures that each student has a copy of the texts utilized in the course for use inside and outside of the classroom and has access to an in-school computer capable of inputting and displaying Chinese characters.
+The school should ensure that each student has a copy of the texts utilized in the course for use in-and-outside of the classroom, and has access to an in-school computer capable of inputting and displaying Chinese characters.

 Course Texts and Materials

-Publisher: People’s Education Press
+People’s Education Press